The Statistics of College Drug Abuse

 The Effects of Drug Abuse

 Drug use among college students statistics does not just tell us how common drug use can be at colleges, but also what risks it carries.
 Drug use by people under 25 comes with especially dangerous risks.
 This is because a person’s brain continues to develop until they are in their mid-20s.
 The part of the brain that controls decision making is one of the last areas to develop.
 Taking drugs during this time of brain growth can cause a delay or even stop brain development.
+If you or someone you know is struggling with drug use during college, consider seeking help at our alcohol rehab facility los angeles.

 This can lead to poor decision-making abilities, and lead to a young person doing risky things such as impaired driving or unsafe sex.
 Drug use among college students statistics shows that the earlier a person starts using drugs, the greater the chance of developing a dependency or addiction.
+If these issues are not addressed promptly, they can escalate, making it vital for those struggling to seek services like those offered by alcohol rehabs Los Angeles to get the help they need.

 It also increases the chances of having serious health issues later in life, including heart disease, liver disease, kidney disease, lung issues, high blood pressure, depression, and insomnia.